adrelanos/aeternity-wiki/How-to-sign-a-message-with-a-private-key?.md

 # Alternative: myetherwallet

-Myetherwallet is a trustless open-source application that allows you to interact with the ethereum network without running a full client.
+Myetherwallet is a trustless open-source application that allows you to interact with the Ethereum network without running a full client.
 You can create and manage wallets without uploading your private key.

 To sign a message perform the following steps: